What is counselling?

 This is no reflection on either the therapist or the client, but rather a simple mis-match between the two.
 As a client, you should always feel comfortable enough to feed back to your therapist if you think there is something missing, or if the therapist has said or done something that bothers you in any way.
 A good therapist can take this feedback and work with it, to either change their approach, or refer a client on to someone better qualified to help.
 In such cases then the trainee therapist may refer you to one of our professional therapists who can continue the work.

-National Low Cost Counselling is pleased to be able to offer a reduced cost service to clients on low income or in financial difficulty, and a low cost service to those who are unwaged or on social welfare.
-Please email in confidence with your query via our Contact Form.
+National Low Cost Counselling is pleased to be able to offer a reduced cost service to clients on lower incomes or in financial difficulty, and a low cost service to those who are unwaged or on social welfare.